sdziallas/comp55/docs/labs/14-Test.md

 than 1 ```@Before``` and 1 ```@BeforeClass``` directives.

-At this point you should be back in eclipse with your trusty new Junit Test Case file, where' you'll see some code that looks something like this:
+At this point you should be back in eclipse with your trusty new Junit Test Case file, where you'll see some code that looks something like this:

 ![DateTest Screenshot image here](lab14media/media/image4.png)

-Notice that what you see is in fact java code, with a couple of minor differences which I'll go over.
+Notice that what you see is java code, with a couple of minor differences which I'll go over.
 The first thing you may notice is this ```import static``` command on line 3, which is slightly different than import.